Ocular surface disease, sometimes referred to as dry

 - Measurement of the quantity and quality of tears for any abnormalities.
 Special dyes may be put in the eyes to better observe tear flow and to highlight any changes to the outer surface of the eye caused by insufficient tears.

-With the information obtained from testing, a doctor of optometry can determine if you have dry eyes and advise you on treatment options.
+With the information obtained from testing, a doctor of optometry can determine if you have ocular surface disease and advise you on treatment options.

-Treatments for dry eyes aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.
-Dry eyes can be a chronic condition, but a doctor of optometry can prescribe treatment to keep your eyes healthy and comfortable and to prevent your vision from being affected.
-The primary approaches used to manage and treat dry eyes include adding tears using over-the-counter artificial tear solutions, conserving tears, increasing tear production, and treating the inflammation of the eyelids or eye surface that contributes to the dry eyes.
+Treatments for ocular surface disease aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.
+Ocular surface disease can be a chronic condition, but a doctor of optometry can prescribe treatment to keep your eyes healthy and comfortable and to prevent your vision from being affected.
+The primary approaches used to manage and treat ocular surface disease include adding tears using over-the-counter artificial tear solutions, conserving tears, increasing tear production, and treating the inflammation of the eyelids or eye surface that contributes to the ocular surface disease.

 - Adding tears.
-Mild cases of dry eyes can often be managed using over-the-counter artificial tear solutions.
+Mild cases of ocular surface disease can sometimes be managed using over-the-counter artificial tear solutions.
 These can be used as often as needed to supplement natural tear production.
 Preservative-free artificial tear solutions are recommended because they contain fewer additives, which can further irritate the eyes.
-People with dry eyes that don't respond to artificial tears alone will need to take additional steps to treat their dry eyes.
-Most of the time because artificial tears doesn’t fix the problem a patient must add in other treatment options.
+Generally artificial tears are not a recommended solution for ocular surface disease as it doesn't fix the problem but rather masks it and it is strongly advised to treat the underlying issue rather than mask it.
+Nonetheless artificial tears is an effective way to give some temporary pain relief.

 - Conserving tears.
-Keeping natural tears in the eyes longer can reduce the symptoms of dry eyes.
+Keeping natural tears in the eyes longer can reduce the symptoms of ocular surface disease.
 This can be done by blocking the tear ducts through which the tears normally drain.
 The tear ducts can be blocked with tiny silicone or gel-like plugs that can be removed if needed.
 Or a surgical procedure can permanently close the tear ducts.
-In either case, the goal is to keep the available tears in the eye longer to reduce problems related to dry eyes.
+In either case, the goal is to keep the available tears in the eye longer to reduce problems related to ocular surface disease.

 - Increasing tear production.
 A doctor of optometry can prescribe eye drops that increase tear production.
 Taking an omega-3 fatty acid nutritional supplement may also help.

 - Treating the contributing eyelid or ocular surface inflammation.
 A doctor of optometry might recommend prescription eye drops or ointments, warm compresses and lid massage, or eyelid cleaners to help decrease inflammation around the surface of the eyes.
-There are additional specialized treatments that use light and heat to decrease the effects of dry eye as well.
+There are additional specialized treatments that use light and heat to decrease the effects of ocular surface disease as well.
 Consult with your eye doctor about these treatment options so see which of these are best for you.

-You can take the following steps to reduce symptoms of dry eyes:
+You can take the following steps to reduce symptoms of ocular surface disease:

 - Remember to blink regularly when reading or staring at a computer screen for long periods of time.